 You might want to take up that “IT Chapter: 2″ movie offer from your friends.
 Why?
 Along with fear, the thrill of watching horror movies brings with itself an array of health benefits.
 Science backs it!
 Evidence exists that horror flicks affect your physical and mental health in positive ways.

-So, this Friday, stop being a scaredy-cat and pop up some popcorn and tune into “Ju-on: The Grudge”, but before doing that, read on to know why horror movies are good for your health:
+So, this Halloween, stop being a scaredy-cat and pop up some popcorn and tune into “Ju-on: The Grudge”, but before doing that, read on to know why horror movies are good for your health:

 Here’s Johnny to burn your calories